 Your doctor may prescribe any of a variety of medications, including sedatives and tranquilizers, although these can only be used in the short-term because of side effects, decrease in efficacy, and a possibility of dependency (use of these drugs should always be under a doctor's supervision).
 Psychotherapy may also help, and a sleep study (referred to as polysomnography) may be asked for in order to determine the type and severity of your sleep condition.

 Establishing better sleep habits, such as setting specific times to go to bed and to wake up, plus ensuring that you have at least seven hours of sleep may help.
 Also, consider quitting smoking, and doing some relaxing activities before bed, such as reading a book or meditating.
-Visit our nutritional counsellor for a diet plan that can help, and try some acupuncture and TCM, as it is great for treating underlying conditions that can affect your sleep.
-Also, massage therapy and yoga can assist you in relaxing and putting your body in the right state for healthy, replenishing sleep.
+Visit our naturopath for a diet plan that can help, and try some acupuncture and TCM, as it is great for treating underlying conditions that can affect your sleep.
+Also, osteopathy or massage therapy can assist you in relaxing and putting your body in the right state for healthy, replenishing sleep.

 Contact us for a FREE consultation on how natural therapy can help you with your insomnia.